synthavo-becker/productivity_assistant/README.md

 The Page "IT-Security" is one example of a page that can be fetched.<br>
 On the right you see that "IT-Security" contains non-nested toggles.

+3. Anki has to be open during use of the script (due to AnkiConnect)

 # Funcionalities